abdulbitcot/React-Coding-Challenge-Experience/README.md

 ### "Login" Page

-In the Login page, you have to show login screen and in that Login screen there are two inputs, one for email and one for password and one button for signin and also add validation for both fields.
-User can fill these fields with any **Email** and **password**.
-After submit login form the token will generate statically and saved in `localStorage`.
+- Add validation in email or password field.
+In the email field, you will have to add email validation
+- User can fill these fields with any **Email** and **password**
+- After submit login form the token will we generated statically and saved in `localStorage`.

-Once user have loged in than it will be redirect to **Product list** and if token is in `localStorage` than it will not be able to come to login page
+- Once user have loged in than it will be redirect to **Product list** and if token is in `localStorage` than it will not be able to come to login page

-And with the help of static token you can manage public and private routes.
+**Note:** With the help of static token you can manage public and private routes.

-### "Product List" page
+### "Product List" Page

 For this page you will need to fetch this JSON [sample.json](https://raw.githubusercontent.com/abdulbitcot/React-Coding-Challenge-Experience/main/sample.json) feed